Adventures in a Messy Life

 how mummies were made

-chicken (we used a cornish game hen, to ensure it was small enough), 3 cans of salt*, 1 can of baking powder*, 1 can of baking soda*, gallon ziploc bag*
+chicken (we used a cornish game hen, to ensure it was small enough), 3 cans of salt, 1 can of baking powder, 1 box of baking soda, gallon size ziploc bag, if your chicken seems larger you might want to get a 2-gallon size bag

 1. Wash your chicken, inside and out.
 Make sure to have a lot of soap on hand for washing your hands to get rid of germs.